AJARProject/AJUI_Button/README.md

 ### !!!
 BREAKING CHANGES !!!

 #### In the new 2.0.0-beta1 some breaking changes have been introduced.
 All the class functions have been changed.
-See the documentation (Wiki).
+See the documentation [Class Functions](https://github.com/AJARProject/AJUI_Button/wiki/Class-Functions).

 ##### For compatibiliy reasons, the old functions have not been changes if you are not using the class.